Pattern Hopf algebras: Introduction

 \begin{thm}[Freeness of $\mathcal{A}(\mathtt{MPat})$] The pattern algebra $\mathcal{A}(\mathtt{MPat})$ is free. \end{thm}

 To establish the freeness of $\mathcal{A}(\mathtt{MPat})$ we present a unique factorization theorem on marked permutations with the inflation product in \cref{cor:simpleUFT}.
-This is an analogue of \cite[Theorem 1]{albert03} for the inflation product on marked permutations.
-With it, we find generators of the algebra on marked permutations, and use tools from word combinatorics, specifically the Lyndon factorization of words in \cite{chen58}, to show that these generators are free generators.
+This is an analogue of \cite[Theorem 1]{albert03}.
+With it, we find generators of the algebra on marked permutations, and use the Lyndon factorization of words in \cite{chen58} to show that these generators are free generators.

-In fact, Lyndon words are commonly used to establish the freeness of algebras.
-Examples are the shuffle algebra in \cite{radford79} (see also \cite[Chapter 6]{grinberg14}), the algebra of quasisymmetric functions in \cite[Theorem 8.1]{hazewinkel01}, and the algebra on word quasisymmetric functions in non-commutative variables, in \cite{bergeron09}.

-In \cref{sec:mperfree} we also enumerate the dimension of the primitive space of the pattern Hopf algebra $\mathcal{A}(\mathtt{MPer})$, which corresponds to enumerating the marked permutations that are irreducible with respect to the inflation product.
+In this way, the presheaf on marked permutations will be one main focus of this paper: \cref{sec:mperfree} will be dedicated to the freeness problem on this presheaf, as well as enumerating the dimension of the primitive space of the pattern Hopf algebra, which corresponds to enumerating the marked permutations that are irreducible with respect to the inflation product.